robertlarocca/laroccx-website/README.md

 ## Sync changes to web server

-If hosting this website using GitHub Pages, just use `git commit -a` and `git push` the changes.
+If hosting this website using GitHub Pages use `git commit` and `git push` the changes.

 ```shell
 rsync -av doc/ root@nginx.example.com:/var/www/html